zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/phpmyadmin/phpmyadmin.md

 ## Introduction

-<a href="https://www.phpmyadmin.net/", target="\_blank">PhpMyAdmin</a> is a web-based MySQL management tool to help you manage MySQL database.
+<a href="https://www.phpmyadmin.net/", target="\_blank">PhpMyAdmin</a> is a web-based MySQL management tool to help you manage MySQL databases.

 In this lab, we will deploy **phpMyAdmin** to Oracle Container Engine for Kubernetes to manage MySQL HeatWave.